MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-a-Function-to-a-Codeunit.md

      If the type that you select corresponds to an application object, then you must also add a subtype, that is, the name of a specific object in the database.
 If you select Text or Code data types, then you must define a length.
 The default length is 10 characters for Code and 30 characters for Text.

 6. In the **C/AL Locals** window, choose the **Return Value** tab and specify the return value for your new function.
-Enter a name for the return value and select a data type from the drop\-down list.
+Enter a name for the return value and select a data type from the drop-down list.
 If the data type is Text or Code, then you can also select a length.

 7. In the **C/AL Locals** window, choose the **Variables** tab and define local variables.